George Edwin Taylor: National politics

 In 1892, Taylor was positioned to play a major role as an Independent Republican.
 He, along with Frederick Douglass and Charles Ferguson, carried recommendations from Black Independent Republicans to the Platform Committee of the National Republican Party.
 That committee rejected all of their recommendations, and Taylor, in response, published a scathing "National Appeal, addressed to the American Negro and the Friends of Human Liberty."
 That "Appeal" effectively ended any role that he might have hoped to play within the state or national party.

 Taylor's activities at the state level primarily focused within leagues and associations that claimed to be non-partisan.
 These included state leagues that affiliated with the National Afro-American League (NAAL), the National Afro-American Council (NAAC), and the National Colored Men's Protective League (NCMPL).
 These leagues served as black-only forums for discussing problems peculiar to the race – ideally in a non-partisan and non-confrontational setting.
-They also included the Iowa Colored Congress, the Iowa Knights of Pythias, and Prince Hall Masons.
+They also included the Iowa Colored Congress, the Iowa Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, and Prince Hall Masons.

 Taylor's activities at the regional and national levels, however, tended to be intensely partisan, except for his leadership role in a dysfunctional, non-partisan National Colored Men's Protective League, which he led as president from 1892 until the end of the century.
 That league expected to compete with or complement the National Afro-American League, but it accomplished little beyond meeting to discuss issues of importance to the race.
 During this period Taylor was founder and president of the Negro Inter-State Free Silver League (1897), president of the National Knights of Pythias (1899), and secretary (1898–1900) and then president (1900–1904) of the National Negro Democratic League.
 This became the officially supported Negro Bureau within the national Democratic Party.

 Taylor also served as vice-president and then president of the Negro National Free Silver League (1896–?1898), vice-president of the National Negro Anti-Expansion, Anti-Imperialist, Anti-Trust and Anti-Lynching League (1899), candidate in 1904 of the National Negro Liberty Party for president of the United States, and vice-president of the National Negro Anti-Taft League in 1908.